SKIP TO MAIN CONTENT

 Sustainable Development Goal 12 is intertwined with economic, environmental, and social sustainability.
 For too long, economic growth has been contingent upon worldwide consumption and environmental degradation.
 To accomplish SDG 12 [Sustainable Development Goal 12] the United Nations encourages a reimaging of the way we consume and dispose of resources.

 Annually, an estimated 1/3 of all food produced ends up being disposed of because of harvesting and transportation issues.
-At our current rate of growth, we will need three planets worth of resources to provide for the world population.
+At our current rate of growth, we will need almost two whole planets worth of resources to provide for the world population.
 As the UN puts it, we must find ways to “do more and better with less.”

 Responsible Consumption and Production Locally

-On campus at UT Dallas, the total waste generated per weighted campus user is 0.12 tons.
-30.36% of these materials are diverted from the landfill.
-In the recycling program, the contamination rate is around.
-7.60%.
-The full report of our Waste Minimization and Diversion can be seen through our 2019 AASHE Report.
+On campus at UT Dallas, the total waste generated annually per weighted campus user is 0.11 tons.
+21.26% of these materials are diverted from the landfill.
+In the recycling program, the contamination rate is 10%.
+The full report of our Waste Minimization and Diversion can be seen through our 2023 AASHE Report.
 Below are some ways we are working to reduce waste and consume responsibly at UTD.

 Highlights